 - Bake 1 tray at a time for 18 minutes.
 Be careful NOT to under bake or else they will stick to the parchment paper.
 I found that the second batch that sat out while the first was baking tended to burn a little since it sat out longer.
 So you may want to remove the second batch from the oven a minute or two earlier.

 - Heat heavy cream in a small sauce pan over medium heat until the cream becomes hot, but not boiling.

 - Place the white chocolate chips in a bowl and pour the hot cream over them.
 Let it sit for a minute making sure the chips are completely submerged under the cream.

 - Stir the chocolate and cream with a whisk.

 - Add the raspberry extract and food coloring.
 Mix until it becomes a smooth consistency.

 - Fill a disposable pastry bag with the raspberry white chocolate and snip the tip of the bag using scissors. flip half of the cookies on their back and pipe the white chocolate onto each half of the cookie.

-This recipe was originally published on Aug 1, 2015 it has been updated since.
+This recipe was originally posted on Aug 1, 2015, we’ve tweaked it a bit since then.